sguox002/leetcode/contest/contest163-169.md

 This solution is at 100 times faster than the O(n!) solution. what would be the complexity then?
 - first the result char is mapped directly so we basically eliminate those chars from the loop selection
+- using hashmap to store c2i will make the time from 8ms changed to 100ms, using array is much more efficient.

 ## biweek contest 16
 ### 1299.
 Replace elemets with greatest element on right side (**)